cite-architecture/CiteEXchange.jl/docs/src/data.md

 ```

-Note in particular that `citerelationset` blocks have three  lines of header information that appear in the `lines` field of a block, but are not included in the output of `data`.
+Note in particular that `citerelationset` blocks have three lines of metadata before the relations data.
+These three lines appear in the `lines` field of a block, but are not included in the output of `data`.

 ```@example data
 relblocks = blocks(str, "citerelationset")